 Support for HOPE is currently being sought for a start-up and implementation phase that will last five years.
 After this, the aim is that HOPE will be self-financed.
 Until then, funds of 25 million SEK are needed.
 So far the initiators have contributed 4.5 million SEK.

 On 26th September several of Sweden's entrepreneurs and philanthropists were invited to HOPE - a conversation about childhood cancer, philanthropy and HOPE in the Aula Medica at Karolinska Institutet.
 It was the start of a fundraising campaign with the goal of securing HOPE's funding for the next 5 years.
-The gifts have already started to come in and so far we have received 10,6 million SEK from private individuals and foundations.
-Now we need 14.4 million kronor in order to reach the target of 25 million SEK.
+Gifts have been streaming in since the start of the campaign and so far we have raised a total of 11,8 million SEK.
+We now have 13,2 SEK to go in order to reach the target of 25 million SEK.